Layla-P/CodingClinic/content/workshops/c-sharp-ws-1.md

 ```
 </br>
 This will create a folder called `MyCode` on your computer.
-If you type in `ls` again, you should see we now have a new directory called Repos.
+If you type in `ls` again, you should see we now have a new directory called MyCode.
 We now need to change directory (cd) so that our command line is inside our new folder.

 ```
->cd Repos
+>cd MyCode
 ```
 </br>
 Now we are in the right folder, let's create a new .NET project.